Yellow Peri: Brightest Day

 Her most recent appearance was a cameo in the JLA/JSA crossover featured in Brightest Day.
 Here, she is shown as one of the numerous metahumans under the mental control of the Starheart entity, and is forced into an aerial confrontation with Stargirl over the Grand Canyon.
 She has regained her legs.

 Powers and abilities

-Yellow Peri derives all her powers from a magic book she discovered as a child.
-She is able to read its spells and use its magic by touching one hand to her forehead and the other to the book.
+Loretta York derives all her powers from a magic book she found.
+The Yellow Peri is able to read and use its spells by touching one hand on her forehead or the book itself.